 Sex crimes that violate the United States criminal code include:

 With growing awareness of human trafficking in the United States, and with the crime itself growing through the use of computers and internet ads to solicit prostitution with minors and other victims of trafficking, the federal government is starting to take jurisdiction over more trafficking cases, and national initiatives and sting operations are leading to more arrests and criminal charges nationwide.

 The FBI's Innocence Lost National Initiative combines the forces of the United States Department of Justice, the National Center for Missing and Exploited Children, and state and local law enforcement agencies to detect and prosecute trafficking in children and child prostitution.
 To date, its seven iterations of Operation Cross Country stings have resulted in nearly 3,000 children being rescued from prostitution and have led to thousands of arrests for prostitution, pimping, and human trafficking .

 Federal legislation has led to the enactment of several laws which have changed the nature of sex crimes, online predator investigation, and sex offender registration and notification.
 Federal resources and relevant acts include:

-If you have been accused of a sex crime and arrested by federal agents or charged by a U.S. District Attorney, act quickly to retain the legal representation and counsel of a defense attorney with experience handling tough cases in federal court.
-Submit a confidential case review form online or call (405) 418-8888 to schedule your free consultation with a federal defense lawyer.
+If you have been accused of a sex crime and arrested by federal agents or charged by a U.S. District Attorney, act quickly to retain the legal representation and counsel of a federal sex crime defense attorney.